-The fifth-generation Honda CR-V will come with a new set of engines and 7-seat layout.
+The fifth-generation Honda CR-V will come with a new diesel engine and 7-seat layout.

-The 2017 Honda CRV will be based on the new Honda Civic‘s modular chassis that is also used for the new-generation Accord.
-Though, the company will have to make several modifications to the Civic platform to accommodate an all-wheel drive system.
-A bigger CRV will also bridge the gap that’s there above the existing CRV.
+.
+The 2017 Honda CRV 7 seater will also bridge the gap that’s there above the existing CRV.
 Both HR-V and CR-V being 5-seaters might eat into each other’s sales, so a 7-seater CR-V makes a lot of sense for all markets.
-Thanks to multiple spy shots available online, we have a clear idea about the changes it will get.
+The fifth-gen CRV is designed on the new Civic’s modular chassis, and sits on 41mm longer wheelbase compared to the current one.
+That said, the Japanese carmaker will make multiple alteration to the Civic platform to accommodate an all-wheel drive system.
 Check Out – New Honda CR-V Picture Gallery

 |Base Model||Rs 25 lakh|